sriabhivenkat/meetcute-web/README.md

 # Unordered Map

 Have you ever wanted to associate two things together?
 For instance, you have an array of the names of your friends and an array of their birthdays in order to remember which birthday belongs to which friend.
-These two arrays are associated because the friend is tied to their own birthday.
-In practice, we use a Hash Map to accomplish this because we can Hash the key to get an index very quickly and this allows us to use all manner of objects for a key. [`std::unordered_map`](https://en.cppreference.com/w/cpp/container/unordered_map), which you are parodying with [`UnorderedMap`](src/UnorderedMap.h) does this hashing.
+These two arrays are associated because each friend has one corresponding birthday.
+While many data structures including trees can be used to associate keys and values, hash tables are a popular choice since they supports efficent `O(1)` insertion, deletion, and search.
+It does this by transforming each key into a unique index through the use of a hash function.
+This index can be used to find the object in an array.
+Ideally, each index would correspond to a single key-value pair.
+This is called perfect hashing.
+In practice, it is very difficult to find a hash function which accomplishes perfect hashing.
+Most hashing datastructures permit collisions and resolve them through various methods.

-Unordered map is an associative container that contains key-value pairs with unique keys.
+In this assignment, you will be parodying [`std::unordered_map`](https://en.cppreference.com/w/cpp/container/unordered_map) with [`UnorderedMap`](src/UnorderedMap.h).
+Unordered map is an associative container that stores key-value pairs and can search them by unique keys.
 Search, insertion, and removal of elements have average constant-time complexity.
 Internally, the elements are not sorted in any particular order, but organized into buckets.
 Which bucket an element is placed into depends entirely on the hash of its key.
 Keys with the same hash code appear in the same bucket.
 This allows fast access to individual elements, since once the hash is computed, it refers to the exact bucket the element is placed into.
+Each bucket has an assoicated list where all colliding key-value pairs are stored.
+This allows the map to achieve high load factors without a drastic reduction in performance.
+(This effect is commonly associated with closed-addressing.) `std::unordered_map` resizes automatically when the load factor exceeded a user-designated maximum load factor.
+It accomplishes this by increasing the number of buckets and rehashing the keys.
+To simplify the assignment, your map will have a fixed size.

 ## Getting started